Sitecore/Helix.Docs/helix/principles/architecture-principles/modules.rst

-The concept of modules in Helix is derived from the concept of components in Component-based Architecture, which is described in the book Agile Software Development by Robert C. Martin [2]_.
+The concept of modules in Helix is derived from the concept of components in Component-based Architecture, which is described in the book `Agile Software Development by Robert C. Martin <http://www.amazon.com/Software-Development-Principles-Patterns-Practices/dp/0135974445>`__.
 However, in the Sitecore context the word “component” might be confusing as it often refers to an element of a page – a rendering – and therefore a more generally accepted term *module* is used.